javirandor/javirandor.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am Javier Rando, a Doctoral Student at ETH Zurich advised by [Florian Tramèr](https://floriantramer.com) and [Mrinmaya Sachan](http://www.mrinmaya.io).
 My research focuses on finding vulnerabilities in state-of-the-art AI systems.
-The question that fuels my research is "What will go wrong when we deploy powerful AI models in real-world applications"?
+The question that fuels my research is "What will go wrong when we deploy powerful AI models in real-world applications?"
 My research mostly lies in the intersection between AI Safety and Large Language Models (LLMs).
 My current research is supported by the [ETH AI Center](https://ai.ethz.ch) Doctoral Fellowship.

 Some of the research directions and most excited at the moment about are (1) scalable red-teaming, (2) understanding the implications that LLMs may have on human behavior, (3) detecting dangerous emergining capabitilies, (4) failure modes of LLMs (as agents) and their implications.